-- Current Members: Ferrell P. McClean (Chair), Jonathan Bram, Brian R. Ford, Daniel B. More - Number of meetings in 2018: 7 - Primary Responsibilities: oversees the Company's overall compensation structure, policies and programs; evaluates the performance of the CEO and other senior executives against goals and objectives relevant to their compensation; and reviews the compensation of directors for service on the Board and its Committees. - Independence: 3 member
+- Current Members: Ferrell P. McClean (Chair), Jonathan Bram, Brian R. Ford, Daniel B. More, E. Stanley O'Neal - Number of meetings in 2019: 5 - Primary Responsibilities: oversees the Company's overall compensation structure, policies and programs; evaluates the performance of the CEO and other senior executives against goals and objectives relevant to their compensation; and reviews the compensation of directors for service on the Board and its Committees - Independence: 4 members

-The Compensation Committee provides leadership and guidance to the Board regarding the Company's overall compensation strategy, structure, policies and programs and matters relating to executive and director compensation.
+The Compensation Committee provides leadership and guidance to the Board regarding the Company's overall compensation strategy, structure, policies and programs.